This is a map of how your system actually works.

 This framework makes certain structural patterns visible:

+This is not new information.
 It is what was already happening — made structurally clear.

 It is not meant to function as self-help inspiration.
 It is meant to function as a map for navigating real structural change — whether that change is personal, relational, or collective.

-Where This Sits
+Where This Work Sits

 Science describes measurable mechanisms.